 Owing to the nature of the academy trust's operations and the composition of the board of trustees being drawn from local public and private sector organisations, it is inevitable that transactions will take place with organisations in which a member of the board of trustees may have an interest.
 All transactions involving such organisations are conducted at arm's length and in accordance with the academy's financial regulations and normal procurement procedures.
-During year ended 31 August 2013:
+During year ended 31 August 2014:

-Arden Academy Trust as the sponsoring organisation of Park Hall Academy supplied teaching and support services for £30,400 (2012: £39,250) to Park Hall Academy.
-Park Hall Academy supplied a careers advisor and advertising services to Arden Academy Trust £3,879 (2012: £nil).
+Arden Academy Trust as the sponsoring organisation of Park Hall Academy supplied teaching and support services for £225,337 (2013: £30,400) to Park Hall Academy.
+There was £60,970 outstanding at 31 August 2014 (2013:Nil)

+Park Hall Academy supplied a careers advisor and advertising services to Arden Academy Trust for £10,689 (2013: £3,879).
+There was £4,577 outstanding at 31 August 2014 (2013:£3,425)